Super Mario Galaxy: Music

 To create a sense of variety with the soundtrack, Yokota and Kondo wrote pieces individually; Kondo composed five pieces for the game whereas Yokota composed the rest.
 Kondo composed the pieces that Yokota specifically requested, as he thought that the game's soundtrack would "end up all sounding the same" if it were composed by one person.
 The game originally heavily utilised the Wii Remote speaker for "all sorts of sound [effects]", but Masafumi Kawamura, the game's sound director, decided they were redundant when played in tandem with those from the television.
 Kawamura decided to restrict Wii Remote sound effects to those triggered by Mario's actions, such as hitting an enemy, feeling that it better immersed the player.

 The game's soundtrack features 28 orchestral songs performed by a 50-person symphony orchestra.
 Yokota initially had concerns whether or not orchestral music would fit in with the rhythm of a Mario game, but thought that such music would make the scale of the game "seem more epic".
 Kondo, on the other hand, believed if orchestral music were used the player would be "obligated to play the game in time to the music".
-To synchronise the soundtrack to gameplay, Kawamura utilised similar techniques he used to synchronise sound effects in The Legend of Zelda: Wind Waker and Donkey Kong Jungle Beat – in which the game synchronises MIDI data with streaming data, resulting in sound effects playing at the same time as background music.
+To synchronise the soundtrack to gameplay, Kawamura utilised similar techniques he used to synchronise sound effects in The Legend of Zelda: The Wind Waker and Donkey Kong Jungle Beat – in which the game synchronises MIDI data with streaming data, resulting in sound effects playing at the same time as background music.
 To make synchronisation possible, the audio team requested the orchestra to perform at different tempos set with a metronome.

 The official soundtrack was released on 24 January 2008.
 It was initially an exclusive to Club Nintendo subscribers in Japan, although the soundtrack became available to European Club Nintendo members in November 2008.
 The soundtrack was released in two versions: the Original Soundtrack, which only contains 28 tracks from the game, and the Platinum Edition, which contains another 53 tracks on a second disc for a total of 81 tracks.
 In North America, the Original Soundtrack was included in a black Wii Family Edition console bundle alongside New Super Mario Bros.
 Wii in 2011.